branyoto-etud/filtrage/README.md

 And that's it I think.

-The decompression isn't available atm, but will be soon or later.
 As said, this is more of an exemple that the compression work than a real program to compress images.
-If you want a real compression, internet is plenty of online converter for images.
+If you want a real compression, internet is plenty of online converter for JPEG-2000 format.